OpenRiskNet/home/openshift/deployments/squonk/README.md

 The Squonk Computational Notebook and its related services can be deployed to the OpenRiskNet environment using Ansible and the playbooks we've written.
-Instructions for this can be found in the [Squonk's Ansible Directory](https://github.com/InformaticsMatters/squonk/tree/master/openshift/ansible) on GitHub.
+Instructions for this can be found in [Squonk's Ansible Directory](https://github.com/InformaticsMatters/squonk/tree/master/openshift/ansible) on GitHub.

 Specifically for OpenRiskNet the `openrisknet-infra` project is used to provide the Squonk infrastructure (RabbitMQ,